igrishaev/farseer/README.md

 #### Batch Requests

 To send batch requests, there is the `client/batch` function.
 It takes the client and a vector of tasks.
 Each task is a pair of (method, params).
-Like
-this:

 ~~~clojure
 (client/batch client